cliffano/convo-generator/README.md

 * A Convo agent in the form of [Dialogflow export zip](https://dialogflow.com/docs/agents/export-import-restore) which can then be imported or restored into your Dialogflow project
 * A Convo middleware in the form of [Serverless app with CloudFunctions](https://github.com/serverless/serverless-google-cloudfunctions) which can then be deployed to your GCP project.

-Please have a look at [Convo Jenkins](http://github.com/cliffano/convo-jenkins) and [Convo Thomas](http://github.com/cliffano/convo-thomas) as examples of how Convo Generator can be used.
+Please have a look at [Convo Thomas](http://github.com/cliffano/convo-thomas), [Convo Hacker News](http://github.com/cliffano/convo-hacker-news), and [Convo Jenkins](http://github.com/cliffano/convo-jenkins) as examples of how Convo Generator can be used.

 Installation
 ------------